Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-incremental-instructions.md

 In the following section, we will only cover the additional code added to:

 1. Enable the client app to obtain a token for the web Api.
-1. Create a new asp.net core Web API project and configure it to secure with Azure AD.
+1. Create a new asp.net core Web API project and configure it to secure with Microsoft Entra ID.

 ### Code changes in the the Client Web app (TodoListClient)